smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 **\| YOCTOVM_OP_PARALLEL \| N-PSEUDO-THREADS \| PSEUDO-THREAD-1-INSTRUCTIONS-SIZE \| PSEUDO-THREAD-1-INSTRUCTIONS \| ... \| PSEUDO-THREAD-N-INSTRUCTIONS-SIZE \| PSEUDO-THREAD-N-INSTRUCTIONS \|**

-where YOCTOVM_OP_PARALLEL is 1-byte opcode, N-PSEUDO-THREADS is a number of "pseudo-threads" requested, 'PSEUDO-THREAD-X-INSTRUCTIONS-SIZE' is Encoded-Size size of PSEUDO-THREAD-X-INSTRUCTIONS, and PSEUDO-THREAD-X-INSTRUCTIONS is a sequence of Yocto VM commands which belong to the pseudo-thread #X. Within PSEUDO-THREAD-X-INSTRUCTIONS, all commands of Yocto VM are allowed, with an exception of PARALLEL, EXIT and any jump instruction which leads outside of the current pseudo-thread.
+where YOCTOVM_OP_PARALLEL is 1-byte opcode, N-PSEUDO-THREADS is a number of "pseudo-threads" requested, 'PSEUDO-THREAD-X-INSTRUCTIONS-SIZE' is Encoded-Int<max=2> (as defined in :ref:`saprotostack` document) size of PSEUDO-THREAD-X-INSTRUCTIONS, and PSEUDO-THREAD-X-INSTRUCTIONS is a sequence of Yocto VM commands which belong to the pseudo-thread #X. Within PSEUDO-THREAD-X-INSTRUCTIONS, all commands of Yocto VM are allowed, with an exception of PARALLEL, EXIT and any jump instruction which leads outside of the current pseudo-thread.

 PARALLEL instruction starts processing of several pseudo-threads.
 PARALLEL instruction is considered completed when all the pseudo-threads reach the end of their respective instructions.
 Normally, it is implemented via state machines (see
 :ref:`sarefimplmcusoftarch` document for details), so it is functionally equivalent to "green threads" (and not to "native threads").